itzk7/sql-scripts/order-details/Readme.md

 ## Some more details
 ddl.sql contains the script to setup the above schema,

-dml.sql contains sql scripts to fetch order details and there is a with clause to insert the records into order_details_view table
+dml.sql contains SQL scripts to fetch order details, and there is a WITH clause query to insert the records into the order_details_view table.